eCommerce Statistics: How Online Retail Reshapes The World

 Final Words

 Online shopping is more than an emerging industry.
 It is already one of the most important ways for large and small business to reach customers.
-If eCommerce market-size projections are to be believed, digital shopping will only continue to grow more important.
+If market projections are to be believed, digital shopping will only continue to grow more important.
 Technical innovations like drone-based delivery systems and autonomous vehicles will accelerate the trend.

 Consumers are pushing both the smallest and the biggest online retailers to offer better service and more generous offers.
 Today’s customer has more power than any in history, and the power is growing as the number of online shoppers increases